Posts may contain affiliate links that help enable me to continue to provide you with free recipes. Please see my Privacy Policy for further details.

 *sigh* if only, huh?

-So as I was saying earlier, when I tasted the batters I knew this was going to be good but I had no idea it would be THIS awesome!
-I actually impressed myself!
-It’s funny when you think about it… with just simple basic ingredients: flour, water, egg, dairy and fruit you can create something mindblowing.
 This is one of those cakes where I see it being perfect for the fall and winter or because it’s Tuesday.
 This for a Sunday brunch with a nice cup of tea or coffee would be perfect.
 Or no wait, it’s a rainy day and you’re kinda bummed out because of the weather.
-Just imagine popping in a movie, curling up on the couch and having a slice (or two of this… I won’t judge if you won’t).
+Just imagine popping in a movie, curling up on the couch, and having a slice (or two of this… I won’t judge if you won’t).

-So while the calories don’t offset one another if you workout WHILE eating (damn it) this is one worth running that extra mile for.
+So while the calories don’t offset one another if you work out WHILE eating (damn it) this is one worth running that extra mile for.

-Apple Bundt Cake with Cinnamon Cheesecake Swirls
+PrintApple Bundt Cake with Cinnamon Cheesecake Swirls

 Find more fantabulous recipes, tips and tricks at www.thekitchenwhisperer.net.
 Also, join our TKW Family on Facebook